Mika0917/COMP3005FinalProject/README.md

 Link to project report: https://docs.google.com/document/d/1pA3QEo2N_dIrCkd5TvogGy7SRRh918dMDqaMEsw4T2Y/edit?usp=sharing

+Please accept this late submission🥺🐐 watch the vid it might be entertaining.

-I have uploaded a PNG of the ER Model Design and the Relational Database Schema to the repository and it is in the project report.
+I have uploaded a PNG of the ER Model Design and the Relational Database Schema to the repository and it is in the project report pdf.

 You will need: Java JDK 11 or newer PostgreSQL PostgreSQL JDBC driver